Context Engineering for Educators

 Ethical

 Ensure privacy protection, bias mitigation, and transparent use of student data in all context engineering decisions.
+This includes ADA compliance: all AI-generated digital content must meet WCAG 2.1 Level AA and Section 508 requirements by design, not as an afterthought.

 A